abdullah-briah/techcareer-data-science-final-project/README.md

-# Atolye VB Bitirme Projesi
+# Techcareer Data Science Final Projec

 Final project for the Techcareer Data Science Bootcamp, including data preprocessing, sorting, filtering, and visualizations based on the provided dataset.